wavebox/waveboxapp/README.md

 Your client for Gmail, Inbox, Outlook, O365, Trello, Slack & more!

+Wavebox is the clever new home for cloud apps on macOS, Linux & Windows bringing  Gmail, Inbox, Outlook, O365, Trello, Slack & more into a configurable client.

+Gone are the days of opening countless browser tabs and logging in and out of your favourite cloud accounts.
+Now you can launch Wavebox with one click, and instantly access them all in one UI, and without slowing your machine.

 | [![](https://raw.githubusercontent.com/wavebox/waveboxapp/master/.github/screenshot_001.png)](https://raw.githubusercontent.com/wavebox/waveboxapp/master/.github/screenshot_001.png)  | [![](https://raw.githubusercontent.com/wavebox/waveboxapp/master/.github/screenshot_002.png)](https://raw.githubusercontent.com/wavebox/waveboxapp/master/.github/screenshot_002.png) |
 |:---:|:---:|
 | [![](https://raw.githubusercontent.com/wavebox/waveboxapp/master/.github/screenshot_003.png)](https://raw.githubusercontent.com/wavebox/waveboxapp/master/.github/screenshot_003.png)  | [![](https://raw.githubusercontent.com/wavebox/waveboxapp/master/.github/screenshot_004.png)](https://raw.githubusercontent.com/wavebox/waveboxapp/master/.github/screenshot_004.png) |

-Wavebox is the clever new home for cloud apps on macOS, Linux & Windows bringing  Gmail, Inbox, Outlook, O365, Trello, Slack & more into a configurable client.

-Gone are the days of opening countless browser tabs and logging in and out of your favourite cloud accounts.
-Now you can launch Wavebox with one click, and instantly access them all in one UI, and without slowing your machine:

 - **All your web apps in one place:** Add your favourites from our Directory of 1000+ apps/websites/services and easily hop between them to create faster workflows, and enjoy a smarter way of working.
 - **Never miss a thing:** Stay signed-in to all apps simultaneously and keep up-to-date with real-time notifications and unread badges.
 Wavebox brings calm to your daily cloud app chaos.